thm-projects/arsnova.click-v2/DEV.md

 ###### Global
 Install NodeJS and NPM and add the binaries to the path variable.
 To install the angular core globally, enter `npm install -g @angular/core`.
-Test with `ng -v` in the console.
+Test with `ng -v` in the terminal.

 ###### Backend
 Head over to the /backend directory and enter `npm install`

 ###### Frontend
-Head over to the /frontend directory and enter `npm install`
+Go to the /frontend directory and enter `npm install`